Latin America: Agriculture

 Brazil is the world's largest exporter of chicken meat: 3.77 million tons in 2019.
 The country had the second largest herd of cattle in the world, 22.2% of the world herd.
 The country was the second largest producer of beef in 2019, responsible for 15.4% of global production.
 It was also the third largest world producer of milk in 2018.
 This year, the country produced 35.1 billion liters.
 In 2019, Brazil was the fourth largest pork producer in the world, with almost four million tons.

-In 2018, Argentina was the fourth largest producer of beef in the world, with a production of 3 million tons (behind only USA, Brazil and China).
+In 2018, Argentina was the fourth largest producer of beef in the world, with a production of 3 million tons (behind only United States, Brazil and China).
 Uruguay is also a major meat producer.
 In 2018, it produced 589 thousand tons of beef.

 In the production of chicken meat, Mexico is among the ten largest producers in the world, Argentina among the 15 largest and Peru and Colombia among the 20 largest.
 In beef production, Mexico is one of the ten largest producers in the world and Colombia is one of the 20 largest producers.
 In the production of pork, Mexico is among the 15 largest producers in the world.
 In the production of honey, Argentina is among the five largest producers in the world, Mexico among the ten largest and Brazil among the 15 largest.
 In terms of cow's milk production, Mexico is among the 15 largest producers in the world and Argentina among the 20 largest.